futpix/caravans-in-australia/content/review/262-Emu-Campers-XTraveller.md

   ogtitle: "Should I buy XTraveller by Emu Campers?"
   ogdescription: "The Emu Campers XTraveller is classed as Off Road, and sleeps 4 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has No Bathroom or Toilet."
 categories: ["Emu Campers"]
-tags: ["Sleeps 4", "Unknown Size", "Off Road", "No Bathroom or Toilet", "Pop top", "Under 50k"]
+tags: ["Sleeps 4", "Unknown Size", "Off Road", "No Bathroom or Toilet", "Pop top", "Under 50k", "Made Overseas"]
 totalLength: "5.9"
 bodyLength: ""
 totalHeight: "2.05"